-If you’re trying to do custom embroidery on a Mac.. you may have found out that things are not exactly easy.
+If you’re trying to digitize embroidery designs for free on a Mac.. you may have found out that things are not exactly easy.
 Many software packages are not made to run on it, and if you can’t run on it.. no custom designs for you.
 Fortunately, there is free embroidery software for Mac available, and these 3 programs are definitely worth your time.

 InkScape + InkStitch